RedisLabs/redislabs-docs/content/kubernetes/security/ldap.md

+---
+Title: Enable LDAP authentication
+linkTitle: Enable LDAP
+description: Enable LDAP authentication for Redis Enterprise for Kubernetes.
+weight: 95
+alwaysopen: false
+categories: ["Platforms"]
+aliases: [
+  /kubernetes/security/ldap.md,
+  /kubernetes/security/ldap/,
+]
+---

-## LDAP support in Redis Enterprise Software
+## LDAP support for Redis Enterprise Software

-Redis Enterprise Software supports LDAP authentication and authorization for both database, API and admin console access.

-LDAP queries are executed with an external LDAP server which authenticates users based on their credentials, and associate them with user groups.
-These user groups are then mapped to roles within the Redis Enterprise cluster, which in turn can be associated with management roles and/or Redis ACLs.
-The level of access granted to an authenticated user is then governed by the realized management roles and Redis ACLs associated with its LDAP user group.

-More information can be found in the Redis Enterprise Software [LDAP documentation](https://docs.redis.com/latest/rs/security/access-control/ldap/).
+Redis Enterprise Software supports LDAP authentication and authorization through [role-based access controls]({{<relref "/rs/security/access-control/">}}) (RBAC).
+You can map LDAP groups to {[Redis Enterprise roles]({{<relref "/rs/security/access-control/create-roles.md">}}) to control access to your database and the [admin console]({{<relref "/rs/security/admin-console-security/">}}).
+For more details on how LDAP works with Redis Enterprise, see [LDAP authentication](https://docs.redis.com/latest/rs/security/access-control/ldap/).

+Redis Enterprise for Kubernetes supports enabling and configuring LDAP authentication using the RedisEnterpriseCluster (REC) custom resource.
+Currently, the Redis Enterprise cluster (REC) only supports configuration related to the LDAP servers, such as server addresses, connection details, credentials, and query configuration.

+To [map LDAP groups to Redis Enterprise access control roles]({{<relref "/rs/security/access-control/ldap/enable-role-based-ldap.md">}}), you'll need to use the Redis Enterprise [API]({{<relref "/rs/references/rest-api/">}}) or [admin console]({{<relref "/rs/security/access-control/ldap/enable-role-based-ldap.md">}}).

-## LDAP Support in Redis Enterprise Operator for Kubernetes
+## Enable LDAP for Redis Enterprise cluster (REC)

-Redis Enterprise Operator can be used to enable LDAP authentication and authorization in Redis Enterprise Software, and provide LDAP servers configuration.

-As of now, the operator supports LDAP servers related configuration, such as servers addresses and connection details, credentials, query configuration, etc.
-A future release may introduce operator support for configuring LDAP mappings and roles within Redis Enterprise Software.

-LDAP configuration in Kubernetes is controlled via the `.spec.ldap` field in the `RedisEnterpriseCluster` custom resource.
+Use the `.spec.ldap` field in the `RedisEnterpriseCluster` custom resource to enable LDAP for Redis Enterprise cluster (REC).

 The following `RedisEnterpriseCluster` example resource enables a basic LDAP configuration: